-Mark regularly tours his comedy shows spending Spring 2018 on the road with his show ‘Every Little Things Gonna be Alright’ which in took in a full run at the Edinburgh fringe festival.
+Mark Steel regularly tours his comedy shows; spending Spring 2018 on the road, with his show ‘Every Little Things Gonna be Alright’.
+Which in took in a full run at the Edinburgh fringe festival.

 ‘He’s a man with a passionate desire to communicate his ideas, who is also very funny’